yulin1117/humob2024/README.md

-# humob2024
+#humob2024

 Probability Matrix Heatmap: Weekday vs Weekend

-This script generates probability heatmaps to visualize user movement data, comparing patterns between weekdays and weekends.
+This script generates heatmaps to visualize user movement data, comparing patterns between weekdays and weekends.

 Features

-	•	Probability Matrix: Calculates and plots movement probability for different time periods (weekdays vs weekends).
+	•	Probability Matrix: Calculates and visualizes movement probability for weekdays and weekends.
-	•	Heatmap Visualization: Visualizes the difference in movement patterns using a 201x201 grid.
+	•	Heatmap Visualization: Displays movement differences on a 201x201 grid.
-	•	Efficient Processing: Utilizes multiprocessing for fast analysis of multiple users.
+	•	Efficient Processing: Uses multiprocessing for analyzing multiple users quickly.

 Usage

 	•	Update the csv_file path to your dataset.
-	•	Adjust user IDs and time parameters in the script.
+	•	Adjust user IDs and time parameters.
-	•	Run to generate heatmaps that highlight movement differences between weekdays and weekends.
+	•	Run to generate heatmaps highlighting movement differences.

 People Flow Analysis with Stable Matrix

-This repository contains Python code for analyzing and visualizing people flow data using a concept called the “stable matrix.”
-The primary goal of the project is to understand how the number of people changes across different hours of the day, with dynamic visualizations generated for different percentage scenarios.
+Analyzes people flow data using a “stable matrix” to show how the number of people changes over time, with visualizations for different percentage scenarios.

 Features

-	•	Data Visualization: Plots showing the number of people over time (hourly), based on the provided stable matrix data.
+	•	Data Visualization: Plots showing people flow over time.
-	•	Dynamic Analysis: The stable matrix is analyzed for different percentage scenarios, with results dynamically labeled for better understanding.
+	•	Dynamic Analysis: Adjusts analysis based on different percentage inputs.
-	•	Matplotlib Integration: Clean visual representations using matplotlib for plotting the data.
+	•	Matplotlib Integration: Clean visualizations with matplotlib.

-Requirements

-	•	Python 3.x
-	•	Matplotlib

 Usage

-Run the best_percentage.py to generate the plots for the stable matrix analysis.
-You can adjust the percentages as needed for different visual outputs.
+Run best_percentage.py to generate the stable matrix analysis.
+Adjust percentage inputs as needed.

 weekly_location_frequency_matrix.py
-Description:

-This script analyzes user movement data from a city (e.g., “CityD”) and creates a 7x24 matrix representing the most frequent locations for each user, segmented by day of the week and hour of the day.
-The resulting matrix visualizes location frequency patterns for a given user over a week, with heatmaps generated to display the data.
+Creates a 7x24 matrix to show the most frequent locations for each user, segmented by day of the week and hour of the day.

+Usage

+Update the csv_file path, adjust user parameters, and run the script to visualize weekly movement patterns.

 weekday_prediction.ipynb
-Description:

-This script analyzes user movement data from a city (e.g., “CityD”) and creates a 7x24 matrix representing the most frequent locations for each user, segmented by day of the week and hour of the day.
-The resulting matrix visualizes location frequency patterns for a given user over a week, with heatmaps generated to display the data.
+Generates a 7x24 matrix to visualize user movement patterns during weekdays, showing the most frequent locations visited.

+Usage

+Run the notebook to analyze weekday movement data and visualize it using heatmaps.

 weekend_prediction.ipynb
-Description:

-This notebook predicts weekend movement patterns by identifying frequently visited locations at different times of the day (morning, afternoon, and evening).
-It interpolates missing location data and saves the results for further analysis.
+Predicts weekend movement patterns by identifying frequently visited locations in the morning, afternoon, and evening.
+Interpolates missing data for analysis.

+Usage

+Run the notebook to analyze and fill missing weekend data.

+This version organizes the content clearly with concise descriptions.
+Let me know if this works!